Skip to main content

 Real-world examples

 Have you ever wondered why many tutorials use a coffee machine analogy?
-It takes work to come up with proper examples.
+Proper examples require work.

 Abstract or too simple examples leave you unprepared for real-world challenges.
 In Go Event-Driven, you apply what you learn to a real-world project.